Your browser is not supported or outdated so some features of the site might not be available.

 • Some uniformity issues.

-The Samsung Q80B is great for watching sports.
-Fast-moving scenes look great thanks to the quick response time.
-It also gets bright enough to fight glare in a well-lit room, and it has a wide viewing angle if you want to watch the game with a few friends, meaning everyone sees the same accurate image from the sides.
-Unfortunately, it has some uniformity issues with dirty screen effect, which can be distracting with large areas of uniform colors, like a basketball court or football field.
+The Samsung Q80B is very good for watching sports.
+Fast-moving scenes look great, thanks to the quick response time.
+It also gets bright enough to fight glare in a well-lit room, and it has a wide viewing angle if you want to watch the game with a few friends, meaning everyone sees the same consistent image from the sides.
+Unfortunately, it has some uniformity issues with dirty screen effect in the center, which can be distracting with large areas of uniform colors, like a basketball court or football field.

 Pros